Lauro235-dev-environments/TypeScript-Dom-Project-Template/README.md

 # Readme

-Let me quickly introduce you to the project.
-There's nothing particularly advanced in this repo, so this is mainly aimed for those less confident in setting up their TS environment.

-This is a quick and easy template for you to use in order to explore TypeScript in your own environment.
-I'm using it to explore Object Oriented Programming, but you can, of course use it however you like.
+This is a quick and easy template that allows you to create simple dom projects using TypeScript.

-## Binaries
+## Getting Started

-At the time of publishing I released this with the latest stable Node version (18.13.0) alongside NPM 9.4.0
+1. npm i

 ## Dependencies